Wubuntu88/CarND-Traffic-Sign-Classifier-Project/writeup_submission.md

 |Priority road|Priority road

-The model was able to correctly guess 1 out of the 9 traffic signs.
-This is obviously quite bad.
-I think that it has something to do with my image rescaling.
+The model was able to correctly guess 7 out of the 9 traffic signs.
+This is decent classification accuracy.
+Previously I had been getting results of 0% accuracy, but that was because when the jpegs were loaded, they were loaded with a range of 0 to 1, and my image normalization was all wrong.

+The AheadOnly sign was misclassified as Yield.
+These signs are quite different.
+The only reason that I can think of that would cause this is that there is a large, colorful background in the AheadOnly sign.
+That perhaps gave a incorrect classification.

+The Pedestrians sign was misclassified as a general caution.
+This is understandable because the signs look alike; both are triangles with red border, white inside, and a black image.
+I am not sure how to fix this misclassification other than to have a better classifier.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)